flamesphp/flames/README.md

 * Want to be a contributor?
 Just do and create a pull request.

 # TODO
+* Performance goal: 10.000 database rows rendered in template engine at 10ms.
 * Support NGINX.
 * ORM with Models and Repositories.
 * HTTP Client based on GuzzleHttp.